Eliza McCartney: Injury issues

+Return to competition

 McCartney won a silver medal at the 2024 World Athletics Indoor Championships in Glasgow, Scotland, clearing 4.80 m but losing out on gold to Britain's Molly Caudery on count back.
+In 2024, she gained a place on the New Zealand Olympics team for the 2024 Olympics in Paris, placing 6th with a height of 4.70m.

 Awards and recognition

 McCartney won the Emerging Talent category of New Zealand's Halberg Awards for 2015 at an awards ceremony held on 18 February 2016.
 The year before, she was a finalist in the Halberg Awards Emerging Talent category, which was won by cyclist Regan Gough.

 McCartney's 4.80 m vault that won her the Olympic bronze medal was voted New Zealand's Favourite Sporting Moment at the Halberg Awards for 2016.

 Sponsorship and advertising work

 In October 2016, McCartney became an ambassador for Beef and Lamb New Zealand, joining existing athlete ambassadors Lisa Carrington, Sophie Pascoe, and Sarah Walker.
 Also in October 2016, McCartney became a brand ambassador for Blueberries NZ.
 In December 2016, McCartney featured alongside several other notable New Zealanders in an aircraft safety video for Air New Zealand, entitled Summer of Safety.
 In June 2021, McCartney became the Hyundai NZ Electric Vehicle ambassador.